noklam/kedro-profile/README.md

 ## Example

-You will see something similar to this when running the plugin with spaceflight project:
+1. When pipeline runs successfully, you will see something similar to this when running the plugin with spaceflight project:

 ```
 ==========Node Summary==========